How to open a UK business bank account from the US

 NatWest

-It’s more feasible to open a business bank account with NatWest as a nonresident, but you’re still required to have a minimum account balance.
+It’s more feasible to open a business bank account with NatWest as a nonresident, but you must still have a minimum account balance.
 Unless you have £2 million or more in turnover, you’ll need around £100,000, which can get you started with a community account.
 You’ll also need to prove an annual salary of £75,000.

 But here’s the catch: While NatWest is one of the easier banks to open a business account with, you’ll need to be in the UK to start it.